software-mansion/starknet.py/docs/migration_guide.rst

 Client has been separated into two specialized modules.

-* Use :ref:`GatewayClient` to interact with Starknet like you did in previous starknet.py versions
+* Use ``GatewayClient`` to interact with Starknet like you did in previous starknet.py versions
 * Use :ref:`FullNodeClient` to interact with JSON-RPC

 .. note::